jimandreas/stepikBioinformaticsCourse/docs/index.md

 Here are notes about various problems given in the following online courses.

 One course is supported by the [stepik.org][stepik] and the [rosalind.info][rosalind] websites.
-Part of the cirriculum is described in the online portion of the book [Bioinformatics Algorithms][textbook] by
+Part of the curriculum is described in the online portion of the book [Bioinformatics Algorithms][textbook] by Phillip Compeau and Pavel Pevzner.

 https://stepik.org/course/55789/syllabus